Last updated May. 19, 2023 by Charles Zemub

 OmnyStudio’s holistic approach to podcast hosting is to gives you all the tools you need to start, manage, and market your podcasts under one roof.
 Their platform is versatile and aims to help big companies and they are always enthusiastic about improving their features.

 Podcast Blastoff, as the name suggests, allows you to create and host your podcast swiftly.
 The platform has consistently developed its functionality over the year.
-The platform is very simple and easy-to-use because of its support course that offers a guide on how to effectively make use of the features on it.
+The platform is very simple and easy to use because of its support course that offers a guide on how to effectively make use of the features on it.

 A review on their site shows that they offer three types of paid plans.
-The first is Silver Tier that will cost you $29.99/month.
+The first is Silver Tier which will cost you $29.99/month.
 With a fair limitation of 250MB of content in your subscription period, you can upload podcast records easily.

 At last, the Platinum Tier costs $59.99/month and offers up to 800MB of upload limit a month.
 It is easy to use PayPal to pay for their service.
 To use it, you first need to join and sign in to your account.